Immigrants & Immigration

 - Intending immigrants who have submitted an adjustment of status (green card) application,

-- Noncitizens, including refugees, paroled into the US for urgent humanitarian reasons or reasons of significant public benefit,
+- Non-citizens, including refugees, paroled into the US for urgent humanitarian reasons or reasons of significant public benefit,

-- Noncitizens with a pending or granted withholding of removal application,
+- Non-citizens with a pending or granted withholding of removal application,

-- Noncitizens of a country designated for Temporary Protected Status (TPS), who have applied or been approved for TPS,
+- Non-citizens of a country designated for Temporary Protected Status (TPS), who have applied or been approved for TPS,

-- Limited categories of spouses of noncitizens with work visas, including H-4 spouses in certain circumstances, and
+- Limited categories of spouses of non-citizens with work visas, including H-4 spouses in certain circumstances, and

 - Victims of violence or crimes with a T or U visa or being a VAWA self-petitioner.

-How to apply for an EAD?
+How can someone apply for an EAD?

-To apply for an EAD, you must file Form I-765, Application for Employment Authorization with USCIS, along with the following required documents:
+They must file Form I-765, Application for Employment Authorization with USCIS, along with the following required documents:

-- Two identical US passport-style photos of you.
+- Two identical US passport-style photos.

-for an online application is $470, and for a paper application, it is $520.
-If you cannot afford the application fee, you can requestIf you are filing your EAD application with other immigration applications, make sure that you write separate checks or fill out separate credit card debit forms for each application.
-USCIS will reject your entire package if you submit a single, combined payment for multiple applications.
+If an applicant is filing their EAD application with other immigration applications, they must fill out separate credit card debit forms for each application.
+USCIS will reject their entire package if they submit a single, combined payment for multiple applications.

-(SSN) for employment and taxation purposes.
-USCIS encourages you to apply for an SSN in your EAD application if you do not have one.
-If you request an SSN in your EAD application, your SSN card will be mailed separately from your EAD card to the address you listed on your EAD application.
-You should receive your SSN card within seven business days after you receive your EAD card.If you do not have an SSN or did not request one on your EAD application, you must go to the Social Security Administration office after you receive your EAD card to apply for an SSN.
-You can find more information here.
+Yes.
+Non-citizens who are authorized to work in the US usually need a Social Security Number (SSN) for employment and taxation purposes.
+USCIS encourages people to apply for a SSN in their EAD application if they do not have one.
+If they request an SSN in their EAD application, their SSN card will be mailed separately from their EAD card to the address listed on their EAD application.
+They should receive their SSN card within seven business days after they receive their EAD card.

 What happens after the EAD filing?